On Leadership

 Walter Ulmer, a retired U.S. Army Lieutenant General, consults on executive leadership and the management of complex organizations.

-Warren Bennis is University Professor and Distinguished Professor of Business at the University of Southern California, where he was the founding chair of The Leadership Institute.
+Warren Bennis is University Professor and Distinguished Professor of Business at the University of Southern California.
+His newest book is 'Still Surprised: A Memoir of a Life in Leadership.'

 Founding editor of Fast Company and co-author of Mavericks at Work, William C. Taylor is working on his next book, Practically Radical.
-He tweets at
+Follow him on Twitter @practicallyrad

-Yash Gupta is dean of the The Johns Hopkins Carey Business School.
+Yash Gupta is Professor and Dean of The Johns Hopkins Carey Business School.